 - i.
 Prepaid fuel.

 - ii.
 Prepaid tolls.

 - iii.
 Any other optional costs not identified in the Allowable Expenditures subsection.

-- e.
+e.
 Miscellaneous Expenses

 - i.
-Late fees or items of a personal nature incurred while travelling are not allowable.
+Late fees or items of a personal nature incurred while travelling are not allowable. - ii.

-- ii.
 Expense reimbursement for spouses unless an exception is granted with prior approval for the following purposes.
-There are tax implications for spousal travel reimbursement.
-Even with approval, it must be included in income of the requester:

-- Allowed in the Executive Compensation Package for University President and Campus Chancellors (T93-062) (when approved).
+There are tax implications for spousal travel reimbursement: - Allowed in the Executive Compensation Package for University President and Campus Chancellors (T93-062) (when approved).

-- Part of an institutional event.

-- For the purpose of recruitment.
+- Part of an institutional event. - For the purpose of recruitment